slateci/slateci.github.io/_docs/cluster/automated/kubernetes-cluster-creation.md

 #### MetalLB

+MetalLB is a service that dynamically provides additional IPs for various services on a SLATE cluster that require their own dedicated IP.
+To do this, MetalLB requires at least one publicly routable, floating (not assigned and separate from your machine address) IP address to give out.
+This first extra public IP will be assigned to an Nginx Ingress Controller, a standard SLATE component.
+If you would like to run additional services that also require dedicated IPs (e.g. most OSG applications), you will want to allocate MetalLB more than one IP.

-MetalLB is usually a required component for any SLATE cluster; however, there are some situations where it should not be deployed.
+Usually, MetalLB is a required component for any SLATE cluster; however, there are some situations where it should not be deployed.
 If you are setting up a SLATE cluster behind any sort of NAT, you must disable MetalLB.
 Setting up a cluster behind a NAT is quite complex and we recommend pinging `#installation` on the SLATE Slack before proceeding.
 More information about alternate configurations can be found later in this document [here](/docs/cluster/automated/kubernetes-cluster-creation.html#other-configurations).